saucedor/E4-Demonstration-of-a-Programming-Paradigm/README.md

 ## Context and Usefulness

-Game of Life is not only a mathematical curiosity—it’s a foundational concept in complexity science, simulation of populations, and distributed systems.
+Game of Life is not only a mathematical curiosity it’s a foundational concept in complexity science, simulation of populations, and distributed systems.
 A fast, parallel implementation makes it viable for real-times visualization and large-scale experimentation.

 ---